alanrial/Immigration-to-Canada/README.md

 The following Data Visualization was performed by **Alan Rial** (https://www.linkedin.com/in/alan-rial/), and was finalized on 10/30/2022.

 ## Objective
 As a new Canadian, I was curious to see which country most immigrants come from, what's the gender and age distribution of the new Canadians, and how the trends changed in the last 30 years.
-I used my curiosity as an opportunity to practice Data Visualization with Tableau & Data Wrangling with Excel.
+I used my curiosity as an opportunity to practice Data Wrangling with Excel & Data Visualization with Tableau.

 ## Tools
 - Microsoft Excel